Skip to content

 Mission

-To create environments that allow people of all ages and abilities to experience the creative process, and to enhance physical, mental and spiritual wellness through the arts and humanities.
+We create environments that allow people of all ages and abilities to experience the creative process.
+We enhance physical, mental and spiritual wellness through the arts and humanities.

 Core Values